 - After one month, strain out the apples and decant your apple scrap vinegar into clean glass jars.

-Besides making apple scrap vinegar, what other ways can you use apple scraps?
+Besides making apple scrap vinegar and making apple jelly, what other ways can you use apple scraps?
 Here are some more ideas:

 - Apple Juice/Cider and Hard Cider.
 Place your apple scraps in a pot, add water to cover, and boil for 15-20 minutes until soft to extract the juices.
 Then strain out the apple scraps using flour sack towels or cheesecloth and allow the juice to drip for at least 2 hours.
 Use the apple juice in future apple jelly recipes, can it, freeze it, or turn it into hot apple cider!
 If you want to take it a step further, you can turn it into hard cider with some brewing equipment.